 How did she get railroaded into this hobby?
 In the 1980’s, Nancy

 became a ham radio operator and builder of radio-controlled model airplanes,

 which her grandson wanted to fly.
 She gives him credit for towing her to a

 local train show where she first saw a Garden

 Railways magazine and thus discovered the Bay Area Garden Railway Society,

 Vance Bass got into large-scale model railroads by the usual path: Marx set at age 4, HO at age 9, building model hotrods at age 11.
 When a friend picked up a 1930s Lionel set at a garage sale, he was bitten by the train bug again in his 20s, and got into large scale in the early 1980s.
 He is interested in the industrial archaeology of railroading and in the worldwide history of narrow gauge railroads.
 He has started three garden railroads, but has never finished one and doesn't expect one to ever be finished.

 Neil joined the staff of Garden Railways in February 2011 as Associate Publisher.
 He has been editor of Model Railroader magazine since June 2007.
 Before that, Neil was editor of Classic Toy Trains for a decade and was a newspaper editor in Florida and in his native New Jersey.

-Neil and his wife Susy are the parents of five boys, all high-school age and beyond.
+Neil and his wife Susy are the parents of five boys, all college age and beyond.
 They live in Oconomowoc, Wisc., west of Milwaukee.
 In addition model railroading, Neil spends his free time reading history books and tinkering with his 1931 Ford Model A.